tjjlemaire/FNE-NEURON-Exercise/README.md

 ## Use *NEURON* from Python

-Run Python 3.x from the terminal and check that you can properly import *NEURON*:
+Run Python 3.x from the anaconda prompt and check that you can properly import *NEURON*:

 ```
 $ python